 If you read the title of this blog post and asked yourself, “what’s a grandmillennial?” then let me quickly fill you in… Our millennial culture meets the bygone era of our grandparents’ generation.
-It’s a term that was coined by House Beautiful editor Emma Bazilian in September of this year.
+It’s a term that was coined by House Beautiful editor Emma Bazilian in September 2019.
 Her article, that defined a subset of millennial culture who might have previously be labeled “granny chic,” struck a massive chord with the internet.
-It became a hugely popular story.
+It became a hugely popular story and now the term ‘grandmillennial’ is a household term.
 Emma revealed grandmillennials to be “Ranging in age from mid-20s to late-30s.
 Grandmillennials have an affinity for design trends considered by mainstream culture to be ‘stuffy’ or ‘outdated’ – Laura Ashley prints, ruffles, embroidered linens.”

 I personally can say that I read her story and thought, “Oh my gosh!
 That’s it!
 That’s me!”